learn-co-students/conditionals-python-readme-data-science-intro-000/README.md

 ### Code that sometimes runs

-Our code in conditional arguments becomes more interesting if we use conditional arguments that are less direct.
+Our code in conditional arguments becomes more interesting when we use conditional arguments that are less direct.

 ```python